AbrahamDillon/AbrahamDillon.github.io/musings/formalizing intelligence.md

    Find: an element x0 ∈ A such that f(x0) ≥ f(x) for all x ∈ A.

-However, while the optimization problem is explicitly to find an input that maximizes the given function, we will subtly re-word expression 1 with more descriptive notation and call the function itself the problem, then define optimality in terms of inputs to the function which we'll call solutions:
+However, while the optimization problem is explicitly to find an input that maximizes the given function, I'll subtly re-word expression 1 with more descriptive notation and call the function itself the problem, then define optimality in terms of inputs to the function which we'll call solutions:

 2) Given: a function, problem : valid_solutions → rewards, from some set of valid_solutions to a real-valued reward